World Heritage Site: Nomination process

 A country must first identify its significant cultural and natural sites in a document known as the Tentative List.
 Next, it can place sites selected from that list into a Nomination File, which is evaluated by the International Council on Monuments and Sites and the World Conservation Union.
 A country may not nominate sites that have not been first included on its Tentative List.
 The two international bodies make recommendations to the World Heritage Committee for new designations.
-The Committee meets once a year to determine what nominated properties to add to the World Heritage List; sometimes it defers its decision or requests more information from the country that nominated the site.
+The Committee meets once a year to determine which nominated properties to add to the World Heritage List; sometimes it defers its decision or requests more information from the country that nominated the site.
 There are ten selection criteria – a site must meet at least one to be included on the list.

 Selection criteria

 Until 2004, there were six sets of criteria for cultural heritage and four for natural heritage.
 In 2005, UNESCO modified these and now has one set of ten criteria.
 Nominated sites must be of "outstanding universal value" and must meet at least one of the ten criteria.